 Service, on the other hand, runs invisibly in background even when no user is logged into the system.
 Among operations performed by service are: watching files and folders, scheduling Tasks and monitoring other Triggers as well as unattended execution of automated Tasks, logging Task execution details and sending email reports when necessary.
 Assuming the Tasks are designed and configured properly, service can perform them without user supervision for extended period of time.
 Meanwhile, the user can always consult log files and receive automated email notifications to ensure that Automation Workshop is fully operational.

 Automation Workshop service is additionally monitored by Service Guard for increased reliability.
 In case some unexpected error occurs with the service, Service Guard automatically restores Service functionality thus efficiently minimizing the risk of accidental halt of automated processes.
+Use Operations manager to see current Service Guard status.
 The following automation services can be found in the processes list:

 Default TCP/IP port used by Febooti Automation Workshop for establishing connection between Manager and Service is 36524 (febooti-aw).